Ryin

 She stepped out near the back entrance of Westview Plaza, waving off Stephen.
 “Thanks.
 I’ll text when I’m done.”

-Her reflection in a window of a storefront she was passing looked put together.
-But inside, she was a mess.
+Her reflection in a storefront window looked put together.

 As she walked behind the boutique, the cold wind sliced at her cheeks, but she barely felt it.
 The closer she got, the faster her heart hammered in her chest.
 Her breath caught halfway up her throat, each step heavier than the last.

 He didn’t greet her.
 Didn’t ask if she was okay.
-“Talk,” he snapped the moment she stepped within range.

 “About us.”

 His entire posture shifted.
 Shoulders squared.
 Brows furrowed.
 He took a slow step toward her.
-“What did you tell him?”

-“I didn’t tell him anything,” she said quickly, voice rising.
+“I didn’t tell him anything,” she said quickly, her voice rising.
 “He went through my phone while I was asleep this morning—”

 “I’m not.
 I came to warn you so you can get ahead of it before Zoie—”